Bou7mara/Book-Solutions/Programming-P&P-4th-Edition/Chapter-4/Review.md

 * **Examples:** Yeah no I'm not giving 3 examples... when your for loop is off by one.

 ### [10] List four potential sources of program errors discussed in the text.
+  * Misunderstanding program requirements.
+  * Bad user input.
+  * Unhandled edge cases
+  * Programmer mistakes, including typos, stupid errors, or wrong assumptions about a library function.

 ### [11] How do you know if a result is plausible?
 What techniques do you have to answer such questions?
+  * Asking myself if an answer makes sense (a father can't be younger than his child...)
+  * Drafting estimations on the side
+  * Assertions for sanity checks.
+  * Manually checking output against simple test cases.

 ### [12] How do you test if an input operation succeeded?
+  * You check the status of the input stream right after reading into a variable, usually using an if statement like if (cin >> x).
+If it evaluates to true, the read worked; if false, invalid data or an end-of-file was reached.

 ### [13] Compare and contrast having the caller of a function handle a run-time error vs. having the called function handle the run-time error.
+* **Caller handles it:** The function signals an error back to the caller (e.g., via return value or exception).
+This lets the caller decide what to do using the bigger picture of the application, though it can make calling code cluttered if every call requires checks.
+* **Called function handles it:** The function fixes or stops the program itself.
+This keeps caller code clean, but the function often lacks the broader context to make the right call for the whole application.

 ### [14] When is throwing an exception preferable to returning an "error value"?